mlr-archive/old-website/_posts/2017-03-09-Being-successful-on-Kaggle-using-mlr.md

   1. Track your progress

-### 1. Use a meta-package
+### 1. Use a good software

-No matter if you choose R, Python or another language to work on kaggle, chances are, that you have to deal with dozens of packages to follow a state of the art machine learning workflow.
-To save time you should start using a meta-package, that offers one standardized and well tested interface for the important steps in your workflow like:
+No matter if you choose R, Python or another language to work on kaggle, chances are, that you have to deal with quite a few packages to follow a state of the art machine learning workflow.
+To save time you should start using a 'software' that offers a standardized and well tested interface for the important steps in your workflow like:

   - Benchmarking different machine learning algorithms (learners)